- Rather than heating the air, infrared systems heat objects directly

-Infrared panels are one of the latest bits of low-emission kit helping homeowners heat their properties.
-They don’t aren’t exactly cheap though, with the cost of infrared heating at around £6,000 for the average home.
+Infrared panels are one of the latest low-emission kits that help homeowners heat their properties.
+They aren’t exactly cheap, though, with the average home spending around £6,000 on infrared heating.

 But we think that’s a fair price to pay for lowering your home’s carbon footprint.
 Keen to learn more about how these handy devices can benefit you?
 Check out our helpful guide below.

-If you think infrared panels would be perfect for your home, you can find the perfect set of panels by using our easy-to-navigate tool.
-All you have to do is provide a few details, and our expert installers will be in touch with free quotes.
+If you think infrared panels would be perfect for your home, our easy-to-navigate tool can help you find the perfect set of panels.
+Provide a few details, and our expert installers will contact you with free quotes.

 Get free infrared panel quotes